spdrnl/kgworkflow/README.md

 ```sh
 just remove-origin
 ```

+## Running notebooks
+If you want to run Jupyter notebooks, check the notebooks directory.
+There you will find an example notebook that loads a SPARQL query using the package developed in this project.

 You can then add your own remote origin.
 ## Easily distribute your project as a package